sbednarz/scilab/01/README.md

 end

-// iteration through values list (vector)
+// iteration through values of a list (a vector)

 mylist = [1, 2, 55, 67, -4, 33.333]
 for x = mylist